Oakland Airport Ordered to Stop Using ‘San Francisco Bay’ Name

 The case schedule was extended by 90 days for mediation efforts, which were unsuccessful.

 San Francisco filed the present motion for a preliminary injunction on Sept.
-19, to which the City of Oakland and the Port of Oakland separately filed oppositions for on Oct.
+19, to which the City of Oakland and the Port of Oakland separately filed oppositions on Oct.
 8.

 A preliminary injunction is a temporary order issued before the case is fully resolved.

-“It is extremely rare for a major U.S. airport to bear the name of a different city than the one that owns it,” said Melissa Andretta, director of aviation marketing & development at San Francisco International Airport.
+“It is extremely rare for a major U.S. airport to bear the name of a different city than the one that owns it,” said Melissa Andretta, director of aviation marketing and development at San Francisco International Airport.

-San Francisco argues that the Oakland Airport’s new name implies an affiliation, connection, or association between OAK and the San Francisco International Airport.
+San Francisco argues that the Oakland airport’s new name implies an affiliation, connection, or association between OAK and the San Francisco International Airport.

 “By adopting the trademark ‘San Francisco Bay Oakland International Airport,’ Oakland is trading on our goodwill and brand recognition, leading travelers to believe that our airports are the same or related to one another,” Andretta said.

-“Oakland has much lower customer satisfaction than SFO,” she said.
+“Oakland has much lower customer satisfaction than SFO,” Andretta said.
 “Travelers who mistakenly believe that SFO and the Oakland airport are controlled by the same city or management are now associating Oakland’s lesser services with ours.”

 San Francisco claims that SFO staff logged 15 instances between June 18 and Aug.
 23 of visitors showing up at SFO intending to have flown through Oakland.